Classic Slots

 Fewer reels = fewer pays

-With fewer reels there are naturally fewer pay lines.
-The classic slot in its purest form would have just a single pay line across the centre of the reels.
-This doesn’t mean you have fewer chances to win, by the way, the game’s mathematics will even things up, but it does make reading the game very easy indeed.
+With fewer reels, there are naturally fewer pay lines.
+The classic slots online, in their purest form, would have just a single pay line across the center of the reels.
+This doesn’t mean you have fewer chances to win; by the way, the game’s mathematics will even things up, but it does make reading the game very easy indeed.

 Just click spin and look along the middle line.

-It’s not always true of course, but on a classic 3 by 3 grid, you will be extremely unlikely to see more than 9 pay lines on a machine.
+It’s not always true, of course, but on a classic 3 by 3 grid, it is extremely unlikely to see more than 9 pay lines on a machine.

 Fewer reels = similar symbol sets